WSU-kduncan/s24cicd-hhundie/website/README_CI.md

     - What secret(s) are set for this projet
         - ![image](https://github.com/WSU-kduncan/s24cicd-hhundie/assets/118832089/9076b25d-6816-4509-8ad9-7a7a34c8e825)

-    -Note: do not copy paste your secrets into your documentation Behavior of GitHub workflow
+    - Note: do not copy paste your secrets into your documentation Behavior of GitHub workflow
         - my workflow going to be in my 'main' brunch
         - it will be used/ job  to 'log in'
         - it will be running on 'ubuntu-latest'